oschwartz10612/Scanner-Pro-MK3/README.md

 ![](/docs/board_v2_keyboard.png)

 ### How does it work?
-The Scanner Pro acts as a USB host device for barcode scanners and receives the barcode data as a string.
+The Scanner Pro acts as a USB host device for keyboards and barcode scanners and receives the barcode data as a string.
 This string can be manipulated or used for logic in user generated scripts before being spit out back to the computer.
 The ATMEGA32U4 on board acts like a USB client device (i.e. a USB keyboard) and sends the output as keystrokes so it's just like using a keyboard.
-If you would like to order one, please complete [this form](https://forms.gle/WCn4ogD4mPgRPNM47).

 ### Example Use Cases
+- Wrap keyboard keys with a modifier to enable multi-keyboard macros.
+See [this example script](https://github.com/oschwartz10612/Scanner-Pro-MK3/wiki/Keyboard-Pass-through).
 - Populate all PXI imaging screen dialog boxes upon the scan of the computer's barcode ID.
 - Populate software installation dialog boxes upon the scan of the computer's barcode ID.
 - Populate inventory form dialog boxes differently based on what type of device you scan.